lawrencecpaulson/lawrencecpaulson.github.io/_posts/2021-11-24-Intuitionism.md

 ### Why Intuitionism?

-The best introduction to [constructive mathematics](https://plato.stanford.edu/entries/mathematics-constructive/) and [intuitionic logic](https://plato.stanford.edu/entries/logic-intuitionistic/) is through an example.
+The best introduction to [constructive mathematics](https://plato.stanford.edu/entries/mathematics-constructive/) and [intuitionistic logic](https://plato.stanford.edu/entries/logic-intuitionistic/) is through an example.

 *Theorem*: There exist irrational numbers $x$ and $y$ such that $x^y$ is rational.